Mickey0001/100-days-of-code/r2-log.md

 Another PHP/WP side project, converting a static site that uses Semantic UI framework to a WP theme.
 While using WP is pretty easy I feel the need to get a deeper understanding of PHP!

 ##R2D90
 I'm almost done with Edwin's Laravel course.
 While it was interesting, the course was a bit too long (about 30 hours).
 Once I finish the 4 remaining lessons I plan to continue learning more about PHP.

+##R2D91
+Learning PHP,  turning a static website based on Semantic UI into a WordPress theme.
+I made a little thumbnail for the theme in PS so it doesn't look ugly in WP back-end.

+##R2D92
+Started coding a custom landing page for a client and finally completed the Laravel course http://ude.my/UC-0O4J9642  on @udemy

+##R2D93
+Almost done with making a custom landing page for the client so now I can focus on completing a custom #WordpressTheme for another client.

+##R2D94
+Helped a friend to get his site indexed by Google, worked on my custom #WordpressTheme and coded a landing page.

+##R2D95
+I'm finalizing the custom #WordPress theme, I need to make a few more page templates and to test the entire theme before shipping it to the client.
+I noticed the test version of WP Gutenberg is out and I can't wait to play with it over the weekend!

+##R2D96
+I don't consider my self a cowardly man, but, working with .htaccess files can be a real nightmare...

+##R2D97
+Writing functions for #WordPress customizer so the user can edit the header image later on.

+##R2D98
+Added more editable areas to my custom theme.

+##R2D99
+Finishing up the customized theme, today I added functions for the slider headline and textarea to the customizer and made the projects section dynamic.
+Only one more day to go before round two of this challenge is complete!

+##R2D100
+Finished working on the custom #WordPress theme, implemented editable thumbnails and customization slider and completed the template pages, now it's time for the client review!
+Second round of the challenge is hereby done, making it 200 days of code!